coret/ead-to-iiif-collection/README.md

 # ead-to-iiif-collection
 Convert an online EAD file to a IIIF Presentation API v3 based collection of manifests per inventory.
-This tool is tailored (and tested) with the online EAD files of the Dutch National Archives which contain links to the METS API of the National Archives and of course the IIIF Image v2 API.
+This tool is tailored (and tested) with the online EAD files of the Dutch National Archives which contain links to the METS API of the National Archives and of course the IIIF Image v2 API proviced by the National Archives.
 The resulting IIIF collection files can be viewed in a IIIF viewer or used as input for a HTR pipeline.

 ## Setup

-The harvest and conversion tool has been written in Perl.
+This harvest and conversion tool has been written in Perl.
 Perl is commonly pre-installed on many Linux distributions, as it has been a staple scripting language for system administration and web development for decades.

 Perl version 5 is required as well as the Perl modules LWP::Simple, XML::LibXML, JSON, Digest::SHA and File::Path.
 These can be installed via:
 ```